-The current worldwide economic downturn has impacted the Group's business and could continue to significantly impact our operations, sales, earnings and liquidity in the foreseeable future - Economic conditions deteriorated significantly in the United States and worldwide in late 2008 and global economic conditions did not fully recover in 2009 nor have they fully recovered yet in 2010.
-Uncertainty about current European economic condition increased in the past few months with the Greek debt crisis.
-These persistently negative conditions have resulted in a decline in our sales and earnings and could continue to impact our sales and earnings in the future.
+These persistently negative conditions have resulted in a decline in our sales and earnings over the past few years and could continue to impact our sales and earnings in the future.
 Sales of residential furniture are impacted by downturns in the general economy primarily due to decreased discretionary spending by consumers.
 The general level of consumer spending is affected by a number of factors, including, among others, general economic conditions, inflation, and consumer confidence, all of which are generally beyond our control.
 Consumer purchases of residential furniture decline during periods of economic downturn, when disposable income is lower.
-The economic downturn also impacts retailers, our primary customers, and may result in the inability of our customers to pay amounts owed to us.
-In addition, if our retail customers are unable to sell our product or are unable to access credit, they may experience financial difficulties leading to bankruptcies, liquidations, and other unfavorable events.
+The economic downturn also impacts retailers, our primary customers, and may result in the inability of our customers to pay the amounts owed to us.
+In addition, if our retail customers are unable to sell our products or are unable to access credit, they may experience financial difficulties leading to bankruptcies, liquidations, and other unfavorable events.
 If any of these events occur, or if unfavorable economic conditions continue to challenge the consumer environment, our future sales, earnings, and liquidity would likely be adversely impacted.